Best Ultralight Sandals For Backpacking 2026

 Shamma Sandals Elite Warriors

-Shamma Sandals Warriors are our editor’s choice best ultralight sandal.
-They really have it all from tread, to Vibram rubber soles, to secure fit, and they’re also lightest-in-class optional among minimalist walking designs.
-This is an impressive sandal to behold in every possible way.
+Shamma Sandals Warriors are our editor’s choice backpacking sandal, and will serve you well from hanging out at camp, meandering to the river, and even as backup footwear in the event of a shoe blowout.
+From Vibram rubber soles to a secure fit, these lightweight sandals have it all.
+And they’re also lightest-in-class option among minimalist walking designs.
 Generally speaking, we prefer them without the power straps, which add extra weight, and create extra friction when taking them on/off.
-They may be useful for minimalist runners, but aren’t necessary for backcountry camping use.
-One very small downside we noticed is the rubber lumps that anchor the straps on the underside of the sandal tend to create a bit of pressure and cause twisting.
+One very small downside we noticed is the rubber lumps that anchor the straps on the underside of the sandal tend to create a bit of pressure and can cause twisting of the straps.

 - Price: $95

-- Pros: Ultralight.
+- Pros: Very light.
 Durable.
-Good traction.
+Good rubber traction.
 Conforms to foot.
+Fully functional for walking or even running.

 - Pros: Ultralight.
-Affordable.
 Durable.
+Respectable traction.
 Conforms to foot.

 Birkenstock Arizona EVA